 The Julian Simon Fellowship is one of the nation’s most prestigious opportunities for scholars to develop policy-relevant research on natural resources and environmental conservation.
 The in-residence fellowship is intended to continue the legacy of the late Julian Simon, whose research led to a massive re-evaluation by scholars and policymakers of their views on the interplay between population, natural resources, the environment, and humans as “the ultimate resource.”

-The ideal candidate for this fellowship is someone like Julian: an esteemed scholar with a focus on policy-relevant empirical work and an imaginative research agenda that emphasizes natural resources, environmental issues, and human ingenuity.
+The ideal candidate for this fellowship is someone like Julian Simon: an esteemed scholar with a focus on policy-relevant empirical work and an imaginative research agenda or project that emphasizes natural resources, environmental issues, and human ingenuity.
 In the vein of Julian Simon, candidates should have a talent for communicating the important policy implications of their work to the public, thereby further extending the impact of the research.

 Learn about previous Julian Simon Fellows.